icemac/icemac.callonchange/README.txt

 * PyZen_: "Continuous testing for paranoid developers."
 Seems to be tightly integrated into python's `unittest` framework and Django.
 Detects file changes using comparison of file modification time stamps.
 So it is slow on larger code bases.
-Version 0.1 has no tests.
+Version 0.1 has no automatic tests.

 * Flask-Zen_: "Flask-Script commands to integrate with PyZen."
 Light layer around PyZen to integrate it into Flask.
-Version 0.1 has no tests.
+Version 0.1 has no automatic tests.

+* nosier_: "Monitors paths and upon detecting changes runs the specified command" It is however limited to Linux 2.6 since it depends on the inotify facility.
+Uses black lists and white lists for files thos changes sould be tracked and has some other nice features.
+Version 1.1 has no automatic tests.

 .. _pest: http://pypi.python.org/pypi/pest